 - Who can take the training?

-– United States ME/CFS community members who are committed to disability rights, and learning and engaging with others activists to speak truth to power!
+– United States ME/CFS community members who are committed to disability justice, and learning and engaging with others activists to speak truth to power!

 - When is the training?

-– THRIVE!
-(Session 3): February 21st at 5pm EST. During our third two hour session we will explore the different tools and opportunities available to activists.
-We will learn about power mapping, the root cause tree tool, SWOT analysis, campaign development, and the importance of debriefing.
-Additionally, we will talk about opportunities available to you through #MEAction and tips for sustaining activists within a disability rights movement.
+– ORGANIZE!
+(Session 2): October 17th at 3pm EST. During our second two hour session, we will explore the different tools available to activists.
+We will learn about POP, power mapping, the root cause tree tool, SWOT analysis, campaign development, and more!
+We will close by talking about the importance of debriefing.

 - Learning Objectives: By the end of this workshop series, participants will be able to

 (1) describe activism both as a change process and as a way to exercise power

 (2) discuss disability justice and anti-oppression as a framework for engaging in activism

 (3) discuss two examples of successful actions from past or more current social movements